goldbergyoni/nodebestpractices/sections/production/lockdependencies.md

 Your code depends on many external packages, let’s say it ‘requires’ and use momentjs-2.1.4, then by default when you deploy to production NPM might fetch momentjs 2.1.5 which unfortunately brings some new bugs to the table.
 Using NPM config files and the argument ```–save-exact=true``` instructs NPM to refer to the *exact* same version that was installed so the next time you run ```npm install``` (in production or within a Docker container you plan to ship forward for testing) the same dependent version will be fetched.
 An alternative and popular approach is using a `.shrinkwrap` file (easily generated using NPM) that states exactly which packages and versions should be installed so no environment can get tempted to fetch newer versions than expected.

 * **Update:** as of NPM 5, dependencies are locked automatically using .shrinkwrap.
-Yarn, an emerging package manager, also locks down dependencies by default
+Yarn, an emerging package manager, also locks down dependencies by default.

 <br/><br/>